Contingency and business continuity planning best practices – Beyond templates and checklists

 Find the right framework: Common characteristics of continuity plans

 There are multiple business continuity plan samples to be found online, all of which help lay out the types of steps and procedures for different types of companies, nonprofits, and public services – even schools.
-As an HR leader begins determining tactical steps in any of those frameworks to preserve the business amid several unfortunate scenarios, a few key components should stay front and centre of plans that address both small- and large-scale situations.
+As an HR leader begins determining tactical steps in any of those frameworks to preserve the business amid several unfortunate scenarios, a few key components should stay front and center of plans that address both small- and large-scale situations.

 While this is a broad and often overused term, in the context of business continuity it’s perhaps the most important consideration.
 It’s not just about people being able to work remotely; it’s about the company’s ability to communicate with everyone, wherever they are.
 Here are a few questions to start with: